Tibet | Lhasa to Everest

 • All entrance ticket fees

-• Shuttle between Lhasa Railway Station/Lhasa Gonggar Airport and the downtown hotel
+• Shuttle between Lhasa Railway Station/Lhasa Gonggar Airport and your hotel

 • Service Charge & Government Taxes